 Due to the global budgeting under the TCOC Model, CMS excludes Maryland providers from participating in certain Center for Medicare and Medicaid Innovation (CMMI) models.
 However, the TCOC Model permits the development of innovative payment models specific to Maryland under its CRP.
-The HSCRC developed
+The HSCRC developed EQIP as an episodic incentive payment model for physicians and other practitioners to increase

-For more information on the Episode Quality Improvement Program, please visit our website:
+1 For more information on the Episode Quality Improvement Program, please visit our website: https://hscrc.maryland.gov/Pages/Episode-Quality-Improvement-Program.aspx.